An online learning approach to dynamic pricing and capacity sizing in service systems: Introduction

-\paragraph{Main challenges of online learning in queueing systems.} A crucial step of our online learning method is to develop effective ways to control the nonstationary error that arises at the beginning of every cycle due to the policy update.
+{Online learning in queues is by no means an easy extension of online learning in other domains; its theoretical development has to account for the unique features in queueing systems.} A crucial step is to develop effective ways to control the nonstationary error that arises at the beginning of every cycle due to the policy update.
 Towards this, we develop a new regret analysis framework for the transient queueing performance that not only helps establish desired regret bounds for the specific online $GI/GI/1$ algorithm, but may also be used to develop online learning method for other queueing models (see Section \ref{sec: framework}).
-Another challenge we have to address here is to devise a convenient gradient estimator for the online learning algorithm (specifically, an estimator for the gradient of $\EE[Q_\infty(\mu,p)]$).
-The estimator should have a negligible bias to warrant a quick convergence of the algorithm, and at the same time, its computation (using previous data) should be sufficiently straightforward to ensure the ease of implementation (The detailed gradient estimator for the $GI/GI/1$ system is given in Section \ref{sec: direct}).
+Another challenge we have to address here is to devise a convenient gradient estimator for the online learning algorithm (essentially, an estimator for the gradient of $\EE[Q_\infty(\mu,p)]$).
+The estimator should have a negligible bias to warrant a quick convergence of the algorithm, and at the same time, its computation (using previous data) should be sufficiently straightforward to ensure the ease of implementation (The detailed gradient estimator of GOLiQ for the $GI/GI/1$ system is given in Section \ref{sec: direct}).